nestjs/docs.nestjs.com/content/security/cors.md

 The `enableCors()` method takes an optional configuration object argument.
 The available properties of this object are described in the official [CORS](https://github.com/expressjs/cors#configuration-options) documentation.

 Alternatively, enable CORS via the `create()` method's options object.
 Set the `cors` property to `true` to enable CORS with default settings.
-Alternatively, pass a [CORS configuration object](https://github.com/expressjs/cors#configuration-options) as the `cors` property value to customize its behavior.
+Or, pass a [CORS configuration object](https://github.com/expressjs/cors#configuration-options) as the `cors` property value to customize its behavior.

 ```typescript
 const app = await NestFactory.create(AppModule, { cors: true });